Tessa Ludwick: Television, Broadway, and film

 Ludwick was sent away in 1997 from Big Bag to play in the role of Kate in Annie, the 20th Anniversary, the Broadway musical on tour revival of the 1977 Broadway theatre production of Annie.
 The Annie, the 20th Anniversary tour ran across the United States and Canada from October 1997 through June 1998, during which time Ludwick gave eight performances per week.
 The Buffalo News noted that her November 1997 performance as the orphan girl Kate at Buffalo, New York's Shea's Performing Arts Center crafted a personality for the character whose "naturalness [far exceeded] that of the original Broadway cast."
 Characterized at that time as "bright, bubbly and [bringing] a sparkle wherever she goes," Ludwick additionally made the honor roll in Hillsborough County's program for gifted students in 1998.
 A year later, Ludwick became a spokesperson for Kids with a Cause, a youth organization based in California dedicated to improving the quality of life of children who suffer from poverty, lack of education, or health-related issues.

 When she was 13, Ludwick played the character Yumi in Thirteen, a 2003 autobiographical drama film based on American film actress/writer Nikki Reed's experiences as a 12 and 13-year-old girl.
 About a year later, Ludwick appeared on Movie Surfers, a Disney Channel short show where four teenagers go behind the scenes to report on Disney-related films.

 After this successful career, she starred in Ned's Declassified School Survival Guide as Jennifer.

-Tessa has also appeared on a special "7th Graders" edition of the game show The Weakest Link, where she made it to the final round and won $77,000 against Jill.
+Tessa has also appeared on a special "7th Graders" edition of the game show Weakest Link, where she made it to the final round and won $77,000 against Jill.

-Personal

-Ludwick is openly lesbian and has been in a relationship with a woman since 2020 according to her Instagram.